5 Steps on How To Motivate Your Team As a Leader

 The results were quite surprising.

-The Major Component of a “Good Day” at Work Was Progress Made in Meaningful Work
+The Biggest Component of a “Good Day” at Work Is Progress Made in Meaningful Work

 I’ve been a leadership coach for over 25 years, so knowing how to motivate your team as a leader was in my job description.
 When I started coaching high-level leaders and managers, my main coaching style focused on improving people skills.
 The reason was simple: people who work for you will always do a better job if there is a high level of trust and respect between each other and between them and the leader.
 A good leader who builds a high level of trust tends to have a more productive workforce and a positive work environment.